ReactionMechanismGenerator/RMG-Py/README.md

 CanTherm is compatible with a variety of ab initio quantum chemistry software programs, including but not limited to Gaussian, MOPAC, QChem, and MOLPRO.

+*This branch is for the heterogeneous catalysis version!* (be sure to use the corresponding branch in the RMG-database)

 ## Source Code Repository
 - [RMG Github Repository](https://github.com/ReactionMechanismGenerator/RMG-Py): contains the latest source code for RMG
 - [RMG-database Github Repository](https://github.com/ReactionMechanismGenerator/RMG-database): contains source code for the latest version of the database